Charles Brantley Aycock: White supremacy campaigns

 In 1898 and 1900, Aycock was prominent in the Democratic Party's "white supremacy" campaigns.
-Aycock's involvement with the Wilmington insurrection of 1898 is chronicled in an official state commission report.
+Aycock's involvement with the Wilmington massacre of 1898 is chronicled in an official state commission report.
 "Planned violence to suppress the African American and Republican communities grew into unplanned bloodshed.
 The frenzy over white supremacy victory, incessantly repeated by orators such as Alfred Moore Waddell and Charles Aycock, simply could not be quieted after an overwhelming and somewhat anticlimactic election victory."
 Aycock was reportedly not present in Wilmington the day of the insurrection.

 In 1899, the heavily Democratic state legislature of North Carolina passed a suffrage amendment to the state constitution.
 This amendment added a poll tax and literacy test intended to prevent black voting, and a grandfather clause to avoid disenfranchising poor white voters.
 Aycock supported the amendment, and urged legislatures to submit it to a popular vote in an August election, moved up from November.
 In that election, Aycock ran for governor against Republican Spencer B. Adams.
-On the campaign trail, his supporters displayed one of the rapid-fire guns from the Wilmington insurrection and Aycock regularly appeared with Red Shirts.
+On the campaign trail, his supporters displayed one of the rapid-fire guns from the Wilmington massacre and Aycock regularly appeared with Red Shirts.

 Indeed it has become the fashion among Republicans and Populists to assert the unfitness of the negro to rule, but when they use the word rule, they confine it to holding office.
 When we say that the negro is unfit to rule we carry it one step further and convey the correct idea when we declare that he is unfit to vote.
 To do this we must disfranchise the negro.
 This movement comes from the people.
 Politicians have been afraid of it and have hesitated, but the great mass of white men in the State are now demanding and have demanded that the matter be settled once and for all.
 To do so is both desirable and necessary – desirable because it sets the white man free to move along faster than he can go when retarded by the slower movement of the negro.